zaiisao/Documentation/en/Voice/billing_rtc.md

 ## Composition

 Agora calculates your billing based on the sessions under each project.
 The billing for each session equals the total sum of charges for all users in the session.
+At the end of each month, Agora adds up the service minutes and multiplies it by the pricing to get the cost of this month.

-For each user, Agora charges for the service according to their subscribing behavior in the session.
-Therefore, the charges for each user comprise the following:
+For each user, Agora calculates the service minutes according to their subscribing behavior in the session.
+Therefore, the service minutes for each user comprise the following:

-- Video charges: Apply when the user successfully subscribes to video.
+- Video service minutes: Apply when the user successfully subscribes to video.
-- Audio charges: Apply when the user does not subscribe to video, regardless of whether the user subscribes to audio.
+- Audio service minutes: Apply when the user does not subscribe to video, regardless of whether the user subscribes to audio.

-**Cost for each user = Video charges + Audio charges = Video pricing × video service minutes + Audio pricing × audio service minutes**.
+**Cost = Video pricing × video service minutes (video charges) + Audio pricing × audio service minutes (audio charges)**.

 <div class="alert note">
 	<ul>